kubernetes/website/content/en/docs/concepts/security/overview.md

 In many ways, the Cloud (or Co-Located Servers, or Corporate Datacenter) is the [trusted computing base](https://en.wikipedia.org/wiki/Trusted_computing_base) of a Kubernetes cluster.
-If these components themselves are vulnerable (or configured in a vulnerable way,) then there's no real way to guarantee the security of any components built on top of this base.
+If these components themselves are vulnerable (or configured in a vulnerable way) then there's no real way to guarantee the security of any components built on top of this base.
 Each cloud provider has numerous security recommendations they make to their customers on how to run workloads securely in their environment.
 It is out of the scope of this article to give recommendations